Conilo/automodelcar-cic-ipn/README.md

 # AutoModelCar CIC IPN
-Welcome to the CIC's AutoModel Car gitHub.
+Cambio Welcome to the CIC's AutoModel Car gitHub.
 This repository contents the code for the next modules:

 - Image processing and camera adjustment (C++ and Python).
 - Lane follower (C++ and Pyhton).